 Watershed Planning and Advisory Councils (WPACs) are important stewards of Alberta's major watersheds.
-They are independent, non-profit organizations that are designated by Alberta Environment and Parks to report on the health of our watersheds, lead collaborative planning, and facilitate education and stewardship activities.
+They are independent, non-profit organizations that are designated by the Alberta government to report on the health of our watersheds, lead collaborative planning, and facilitate education and stewardship activities.

-Within Alberta there are currently eleven WPACs representing the major river basins:
+Within Alberta there are currently 11 WPACs representing the major river basins:

 - Athabasca Watershed Council

 - South East Alberta Watershed Alliance

 The Water for Life strategy marked a shift in the management of Alberta's water resources to better enable shared responsibility and environmental stewardship.
 WPACs are the main mechanism to foster this collaboration at the watershed level, creating opportunities for stakeholders to come together, share resources, and explore innovative solutions to water management challenges.
 This provides a strong basis for collaborative action and shared ownership in the work of the council.